angela-andrews/RHCSA-EX200/SELinux/enforcement-mode.md

 To re-enable it:
 ```
-grubby --update-kernel ALL --remove-args selinux=
+grubby --update-kernel ALL --remove-args selinux
 ```

 ## SELinux modes